Jayg000e/Jayg000e/README.md

 💡 During my academic journey, I've tackled complex challenges in the realm of distributed systems, implementing a fault-tolerant Distributed Shard Key-value Storage System that incorporated sharding, Paxos consensus, and extensive testing.

-📊 In the realm of databases, I've honed my expertise by developing a Database Management System (DBMS).
+📊 In the realm of databases, I've honed my expertise by developing a Database Management System.
 This endeavor encompassed the creation of a bufferpool manager, the implementation of a thread-safe B+ tree index with latch crabbing techniques, fine-tuning query processing for optimal performance, and the development of a robust transaction manager capable of handling all isolation levels and adeptly detecting deadlock situations.

 👁️‍🗨️ My experience in Computer Vision as a Researcher and Engineer further complements my technical foundation.
 From improving deep fake detection accuracy to innovating watermarking techniques and refining hand pose estimation algorithms, I've embraced diverse opportunities to learn and grow.